 Then came COVID.

-The founders and I worked hard to develop a strategy for maintaining the Coder culture and the bonds we'd developed.
+The founders and our team worked hard to develop a strategy for maintaining the Coder culture and the bonds we'd developed.
 We turned afternoon social outings into virtual golf tournaments.
 We started a daily Good Morning Coffee Chat over Zoom to start the day.
 We took our in-person watercooler conversations to Slack.
 It took a while, but we adjusted to the new normal and we were thrilled to see that the culture we worked so hard to build survived the transition.